-Thank you to everyone who took part in our first Pollinator Paradise competition.
+Thank you to everyone who took part in our 2021 Pollinator Paradise competition.

 We had over 40 entries across the Tooting and Balham area.

 And the winners are: